Gynaecological Oncology MDT

 He trained in general and cross-sectional radiology at Addenbrooke's Hospital, Cambridge and was appointed Clinical Lecturer in Radiology, University of Cambridge in 1989.

-He moved to Oxford in 1990 after being appointed University Lecturer in Radiology, and Honorary Consultant Radiologist at the John Radcliffe Hospital (now part of the Oxford University Hospitals NHS Trust).
+He moved to Oxford in 1990 after being appointed University Lecturer in Radiology, and Honorary Consultant Radiologist at the John Radcliffe Hospital (now part of Oxford University Hospitals).

 Niall Moore specialises in CT, MRI and interventional CT.
 His clinical commitments are divided between gynaecological imaging, the haematological malignancies (lymphoma and myeloma) and general cross sectional imaging.